nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

         Steps 1a1-1a2 are repeated until the command entered is correct.

     Use case resumes at step 2.
+* 1b.
+Entity already exists in the program.
+    * 1b1.
+Pawbook shows an error message.
+    * 1b2.
+User supplies an entity with different details. <br>
+      Steps 1b1-1b2 are repeated until the command entered is correct.

 *Note:* The mandatory details here refer to name, breed, owner ID for dogs; name, phone number, email and address for owners; name and time for programs.

 **Use case: UC02 - Delete a dog/owner profile or program**